faycalki/Dreamy-Pastures/README.md

 Dreamy Pastures was developed by Faycal Kilali and Peter Jack MacAulay.
 - [Faycal Kilali](www.faycalkilali.com)
 - Peter Jack MacAulay
+This is based on the board game "Sheepy Time".

 ## License